 Table of Contents

-The first Colgate logo appeared somewhat between the 19th and 20th centuries.
+The first Colgate logo appeared somewhat in 1897.
 That variation included the name of the product too.
 Namely, it was a state-of-the-art, perfumed dental cream.
 That’s what they used to call toothpaste back then.
 All the words except for the founder’s surname would disappear as the design would evolve.
 And the red and white color solution seems to last forever.

 Another interesting fact is that a Colgate logo was placed on cans first and only then tubes followed as they also were invented somewhat around that time.
 At first, customers weren’t sure if it was worth buying.
 All these weird glass cans with all that dental stuff inside surely looked suspicious.
 But then a perfumed dental cream became as common as soap operas or Mickey Mouse.